 Some php coding here

-Note: If you are writing PHP scripts and plan on distributing them, we suggest that you use the standard form (which includes the ?php) rather than the shorthand form.
+Note: If you are writing PHP scripts and plan on distributing them, we suggest that you use the standard php syntax (which includes the <?php) rather than the shorthand php syntax.
 This will ensure that your scripts will work, even when running on other servers with different settings.

 How to save your php pages